divescapes/divescapes.ca/content/exhibitors/index.md

 **COST: $500.00 CAD**

-**Early Bird: $400.00 CAD**

-If booked and confirmed with payment by  April 15th 2016.
 You are encouraged to offer a door prize at your booth.
 Build your mailing list and engage with potential customers as they enter their name and contact information for your prize draw.

 **The exhibitor booths are set up within the main conference area:**